JavaanseHZ/pulumi-aws-lambda-infra/README.md

 ### Secrets

-The secrets for the AWS are managed in the Github Actions settings.
+The secrets for the AWS cli are managed in the Github Actions settings.

 ### Release Artifact